christiananagnostou/imgpress/README.md

 ### Drag and Drop

 You can drag images directly onto the menu bar icon without opening the panel.
-Rebar will automatically:
+ImgPress will automatically:

 - Accept the files
 - Open the panel